WHMCS/developer-docs/provisioning-modules/supported-functions.md

 Used to define a number of meta data configuration parameters.
 This function returns an array, consisting key-value pairs, where the key is the parameter name and the value is the parameter value.

+## QuickLaunchItems <a id="quick-launch-items"></a>

+Used to define a list of items that perform a defined function and redirect the user to a specified URL.
+Customers can invoke items from within the Client Area.
+The defined function can perform actions that need to take place before the customer is redirected.
+Currently usage is limited to adding buttons to the "Active Products/Services" panel on the Client Area homepage.

 [automation-settings-termination]: http://docs.whmcs.com/Automation_Settings#Enable_Termination "Automation Settings"